JUNGIAN & POST-JUNGIAN

 * Essential reading, set by the module presenter and made available as part of the programme reading pack.

-* Access to a student forum to download the learning material, complete your questionnaires, post questions and interact with other members of the international student body.
+* Access to a student forum to download the learning material, complete your questionnaires, post applications and questions and interact with other members of the international student body.

 Course process per monthly module: